 Depending on the applicable law, you may have various rights in respect to your personal information, such as a right of access, rectification, restriction of or, objection to processing of your personal data (including processing for direct marketing), and portability to another controller and erasure.
 Please note that these rights are subject to certain limitations set out in law.

 You can exercise your rights by contacting us at firstname.lastname@example.org.
 Please include the name of this website and “Data Subject Request” as the subject line, and your full name, email address, and postal address in your message.

-If you do not want to receive advertising by e-mail, you will be given an opportunity to opt-out in the communications you receive.
+If you do not want to receive advertising e-mails, you will be given an opportunity to opt-out in the communications you receive.

 - How We Make Changes to This Policy?

 - How Can I Submit Questions or Comments?